-You would think Internet developers would have learned by now, but it seems we must go back to the old days when you need to post an image for the public to view you have a URL slapped on it.
+You would think Internet developers would have learned by now, but it seems we must go back to the old days when you needed to post an image for the public to view you have a URL slapped on it.

-So you can choose to lead the pack and advance with caution, reducing risk and profit or keep advancing learning, building and breaking new ground.
+So you can choose to lead the pack and advance with caution, reducing risk and profit, or keep advancing learning, building, and breaking new ground.
 Your advances will create leaders in your wake.